terrylinooo/githuber-md/README.txt

 * Issue #22 - footnote.
 * Feautue request #19 - Add support to shortcode.
 * And other issues...

+= 1.7.1

+* Bug fix and a bit improvement.

 == Known Issues ==